 - 1. The certification process offers three paths to meet the performance target.
 Each has varying levels of flexibility to select a custom combination of measures for each building: - a.
 Prescriptive Path: The units and common spaces meet or exceed all the items in the National Rater Design Review and Field Checklists, which include meeting the minimum requirements set in the ENERGY STAR Multifamily Reference Design, Exhibit 1.
 Buildings following 1a must be certified through an MRO.
 EPA recommends that Raters identify their MRO during the design stage, but at the latest, the building must be under MRO oversight prior to the first inspection.
-MROs have limited discretion to grant an exemption to this policy (e.g., when a building switched Paths). - b.
+MROs have limited discretion to grant an exemption to this policy (e.g., when a building switches Paths). - b.
 ERI Path: Each unit is equivalent in performance to the minimum requirements of the ENERGY STAR Multifamily Reference Design, Exhibit 1, as assessed through energy modeling, and the building meets or exceeds the requirements in the National Rater Design Review and Field Checklists, which include meeting the minimum requirements set in Exhibit 1 for common spaces.
-Buildings following 1b must be certified through an HCO. - An EPA-recognized Home Certification Organization (HCO)'s Approved Software Rating Tool shall automatically determine the ENERGY STAR ERI Target, which is the highest ERI value that each rated unit may achieve to earn the ENERGY STAR.
-10 - Note: Raters must use an Approved Software Rating Tool that has been updated to ANSI / RESNET / ICC 301-2019 or later to use the ERI Path for buildings that exceed five stories. - c.
-ASHRAE Path: The building meets or exceeds the ASHRAE performance target, as described in Exhibit 4.
+Buildings following 1b must be certified through an HCO.

+An EPA-recognized Home Certification Organization (HCO)'s Approved Software Rating Tool shall automatically determine the ENERGY STAR ERI Target, which is the highest ERI value that each rated unit may achieve to earn the ENERGY STAR.10 c.
+ASHRAE Path: The building meets or exceeds the ASHRAE performance target, as described in Exhibit 3.
 Buildings following 1c must be certified through an MRO.
 EPA recommends that Raters identify their MRO during the design stage, but at the latest, the building must be under MRO oversight prior to the first inspection.
-MROs have limited discretion to grant an exemption to this policy (e.g., when a building switched Paths). - Buildings must follow the modeling requirements in the ENERGY STAR Multifamily Simulation Guidelines. - Exception: For buildings that are certified as PHIUS+ CORE, 2015 or 2018, achieving a specific source energy use of ≤6,500 kWh/person per year, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.
-For buildings that are certified as Phius CORE 2021 or Phius ZERO 2021, achieving 10% less than the Phius CORE 2021 source energy criteria, without renewables, is accepted in lieu of achieving the ASHRAE performance target based on a baseline of ASHRAE 90.1-2016 or earlier.
+MROs have limited discretion to grant an exemption to this policy (e.g., when a building switched Paths).